rlugojr/FEND-P06/src/README.md

 ## FEND-P06 Website Performance Optimization Portfolio
+#Running the Website
+Setup is simple for testing the site, you don't need a web server:
+1. Download the zip or fork the repo.
+2. Extract or copy the "Dist" folder, or its contents to another folder.
+3. Run index-critical.html in your browser.

+For development of improvements:
+1. Do the same as above but you need all of the files and folders, minus the contents of "Dist" which will be generated on build, in their current structure from this repository.
+2. Use the project.json and gulpfile.js to retrieve the necessary modules and versions used.
+3. Modify source and build is a two step process.
+	1. "gulp makeBuild"
+	2. "gulp critical"
+Now you can run index-critical from the "Dist" folder.

 ###Objective:
 The goal of this assignment is to analyze a poorly performing website, identify the issues that are preventing it from functioning as expected, and optimizing it iteratively, until it meets or surpasss the required level of performance.